College of Liberal Arts & Social Sciences > Student Resources > Graduate Student Support > Stipends and Tuition Waivers

 previously worked on campus, you will need to schedule an appointment

-with the coordinator of Graduate Student Services to initiate the hiring process.
+with Graduate Student Services to initiate the hiring process.

 In order to facilitate the process, it is important to bring the

-necessary hiring paperwork and documentation (as detailed on page five
+necessary hiring paperwork and documentation (as detailed on page three of the I-9 Employment Eligibility Verification Form ) with

 you to this appointment.
 You will be instructed to visit the Office of